suhara/mlnlp-isp2020/README.md

 # MLNLP-ISP2020 Machine Learning and NLP: Advances and Applications

-This repository hosts the course materials used for Independent Study Period 3-day seminar Machine Learning and NLP: Advances and Applications" at [New College of Florida](https://www.ncf.edu/)
+This repository hosts the course materials used for a 3-day seminar "Machine Learning and NLP: Advances and Applications" as part of Independent Study Period 2020 at [New College of Florida](https://www.ncf.edu/).

+Note that the seminar was held in Jan 2020, and the content may be a little bit oudated (as of Feb 2022).
+Please also refer to a Fall 2021 full semester course ["CIS6930 Topics in Computing for Data Science"](https://github.com/suhara/cis6930-fall2021), which covers much wider (and a little bit newer) Deep Learning topics.

 ## Syllabus